 - For the trustee to be suspended or removed

-- That the trustee perform an accounting showing what happened to the trust assets, where money was spent, who got it, and why
+- For the trustee to perform an accounting showing what happened to the trust assets, where money was spent, who got it, and why

-- The legal title to misused property would go back to the trust or the beneficiary so the trustee wouldn’t benefit from it
+- For the legal title of the misused property to go back to the trust or the beneficiary so the trustee no longer benefits from it

-- The trustee must give back profits or fees received because of the breach of fiduciary duty.
+- That the trustee gives back profits or fees received due to the breach of fiduciary duty.

 The beneficiary has five years from the date of the breach and its discovery in which to file a lawsuit.